Connie Francis: 1937–1955: Early life and first appearances

-Francis was born on December 12, 1937, to an Italian-American family (one of her grandfathers having immigrated from Reggio Calabria in 1905) in the Ironbound neighborhood of Newark, New Jersey, the first child of George Franconero (1911–1996) and Ida (1911–2000).
+Francis was born Concetta Rosa Maria Franconero on December 12, 1937, (Note: Although several sources, as well as Francis herself, previously stated that she was born in 1938, she later clarified in her second autobiography that her actual birth date was December 12, 1937, explaining that she had claimed to have been born in 1938 in order to appear one year younger.) to an Italian-American family (one of her grandfathers having emigrated from Reggio Calabria in 1905) in the Ironbound neighborhood of Newark, New Jersey, the first child of George Franconero (1911–1996) and Ida (1911–2000).
 She spent her first years in the Crown Heights, Brooklyn area (Utica Avenue/St Mark's Place), before the family moved to New Jersey.
 Growing up in a mixed Italian-Jewish neighborhood, Francis became fluent in Yiddish, which led her later to record songs in Yiddish and Hebrew.
-Francis had a younger brother, George Franconero Jr. (1940–1981).
+She had a younger brother, George Franconero Jr. (1940–1981).

 In her autobiography Who's Sorry Now? published in 1984, Francis recalls that her father encouraged her to appear regularly at talent contests, pageants, and other neighborhood festivities as a child singing and playing the accordion.

 During rehearsals for her appearance on Arthur Godfrey's Talent Scouts in December 1950, Francis was advised by Godfrey to change her stage name to Connie Francis for easier pronunciation.
 Godfrey also told her to drop the accordion—advice she gladly followed, as she had begun to hate the large and heavy instrument.
 Around the same time, Francis took a job as a singer on demonstration records, to bring unreleased songs to the attention of established singers and/or their management who might choose to record them for a professional commercial record.

 Francis attended Newark Arts High School in 1951 and 1952 before she and her family moved to Belleville, New Jersey.
 Francis graduated as salutatorian from Belleville High School in 1955.

 Francis continued to perform at neighborhood festivities and talent shows (some of them broadcast on television), appearing alternately as Concetta Franconero and Connie Franconero.
 Under the latter name, she appeared on NBC's variety show Startime Kids between 1953 and 1955.